medienbaecker/kirby-fieldtoggle/README.md

-# Kirby Fieldtoggle v2.2
+# Kirby Fieldtoggle v2.3

 This field lets panel users toggle the visibility of other fields.

 ## Installation

-Simply put the `fieldtoggle` folder into your `site/fields` folder.
+Simply put the folder into your `site/fields` folder and rename it to "fieldtoggle".
 Create the folder if you don't have one.
+You can also install it via the Kirby CLI.

 ## Coming from Fieldtoggle v1